neo-project/docs/tutorial/en-us/9-smartContract/Smart_Contract_basics.md

 Theoretically, smart contracts can have any entry points, but we recommend you use the main function as the entry point of smart contracts for easier invocation.
 In the main function, user can call other function according to the different entry point calling.
 Usually in the main method, developer has to handle the `trigger`.
 ### Trigger
 A smart contract trigger is a mechanism that triggers the execution of smart contracts.
-There are four triggers introduced in the NEO smart contract，the most used are `Verification` and  `Application`.
+There are four triggers introduced in the Neo smart contract，the most used are `Verification` and  `Application`.

 ### Verification trigger